yaraslav/Setting_of_D-Link_switches/Dlink and Dante device.md

 ip igmp snooping fast-leave
 end
 ```
-And finally, check the confiquration!
+And finally, check the confiquration

 `show running-config`

+and save this configuration!

+`copy running-config startup-config`